 More importantly, the spectacular wedding setting was filled with love.
 It’s easy to get blasé about weddings after attending so many over the year, but this one was very special.
 Kudos to friends Heidi and Karl for planning a unique Summer Solstice wedding.

-Maybe we should have stayed longer in this gorgeous region of California, but plans had been made and good food was awaiting.
+Maybe we should have stayed longer in this gorgeous region of California, but plans had been made and good food was waiting.
 So, we left after breakfast on Saturday to visit Nevada City which is also known as the Queen City of the Northern Mines.

 Nevada City Farmers Market